theopape/Auto-Load-Next-Post/readme.txt

 = Is it compatible with the JetPack's related posts module? =

-It has been brought to my attention that this is no longer the case with the recent updates made in JetPack.
-I am looking into a new solution so look out for it on the feature roadmap.
+It has been brought to our attention that this is no longer the case with the recent updates made in JetPack.
+We am looking into a new solution so look out for it on the [feature roadmap](https://autoloadnextpost.com/feature-roadmap/).

 = You mentioned action hooks to load content before and after the next post has loaded.
 What are they? =